apache/parquet-site/content/en/blog/features/alp_encoding.md

     <img src="/blog/alp/alp_decoding_example.png" alt="ALP decoding pipeline example" class="img-fluid">
   </div>
   <div>
-    <b>Figure 4</b>: Decoding the same vector of 1024 values back to floating-point values using ALP.
+    <b>Figure 4</b>: Decoding a vector of <code>1024</code> values back to floating-point values using ALP.
   </div>
   <p/>
 </div>

-To decode we go through mostly the same steps, but in reverse:

-1) Unpack bit_width-bit integers
-2) Add frame_of_reference to each unpacked integer.
-3) Decode: multiply each integer by <code>10<sup>factor</sup></code> then by <code>10<sup>-exponent</sup></code>.
-4) Patch exceptions: for each (position, value) in the exception arrays, overwrite the decoded output at that position with the stored value.
+First, the bit-packed integers are unpacked and the original values are computed by computing <code>original = (3335 + encoded) * 10<sup>3</sup> *
+10<sup>4</sup></code>.
+Then any exceptions are "patched", by updating the output array with the positions stored in the exception array.

 ## Ecosystem adoption

-Since the proposal, ALP support has been underway across multiple Parquet implementations:
+Since the encoding was [officially accepted into Parquet], ALP support has been underway across multiple Parquet implementations:

 - C++ (Arrow): [apache/arrow#48345](https://github.com/apache/arrow/pull/48345) (complete, in final review)
 - Rust (arrow-rs): [apache/arrow-rs#9372](https://github.com/apache/arrow-rs/pull/9372) (complete, awaiting the [shared test dataset](https://github.com/apache/parquet-testing/pull/100) to merge)